Results 14,161 to 14,180 of 37164

 What I hate most is level drain.
 I don't have a cleric in my party so if i don't have access to temple I am in big trouble.
 I stocked up with restoration scrolls tough (i have 14 of them) so maybe it won't be an issue.

 Already encountered Illithid tough.
 Only one.
 Behind the painting.
 My whole team ganged up on him so it wasn't really a fair fight

 Playing King of Dragon Pass, Dungeon Keeper and Atom Zombie Smasher.
 The first two are excellent; I'm not really deep enough into Atom Zombie Smasher to say whether I like it, but its mechanics are clever.
-The weather is awful here and Wolverhampton Wanderers are losing and probably going to get relegated, so it's a good day for games."Harry uses the One Ring to defeat Magneto and save the Rebellion!"
+The weather is awful here and Wolverhampton Wanderers are losing and probably going to get relegated, so it's a good day for games.

 Why no cleric?
-Are you doing a challenge run?"Reason is the madness of the strongest"
+Are you doing a challenge run?Immersive Sims on Steam WIP

 Made a mistake, should have kept Aerie and ditched Nalia after her quest.

 Assassin's Creed has been consigned to the bin of "never to be played again" as it wound me up so damn much.
 It could well be the best series of games on earth, but I really don't want to remind myself of that horrid slog I tried to play through.